seth586/guides/FreeNAS/freenas_7_joule.md

 Goto Joule's website at https://lightningjoule.com/

 Install the firefox extension on the [Tor Browser](https://www.torproject.org/download/).
+Click on the tor bworser `3 line icon` on the top right, select `options`, and select privacy & `security`.
+Under `History` enable `remember hsitory`, otherwise the browser will not remember Joule's configuration.

 Click on the joule extension button on the top right of your browser, and select `get started`.